 The Modern Synthetic theory of Evolution is described in terms of genetic changes happening in the populations that lead to the development of new species.
 It also clarifies about the genetic population, gene pool, and the gene regularity.
 The ideas under this synthetic theory of evolution contain the recombination or variation, mutation heredity, natural selection and Isolation.

-Recombination is the newly produced geno types are derived from the existing genes.
+Recombination is when the newly produced genotypes are derived from the existing genes.
 The gene combinations having similar individuals with two types of alleles, mixing of the chromosomes in the course of sexual reproduction of two parents create new individuals, an exchange of the chromosomal pairs of alleles that happens during meiosis, known as crossing over, yield the new form of gene combinations.
-Chromosomal mutations like inversion, deletion, duplication, translocation, polyploidy all are resulting in the recombination of gene.
+Chromosomal mutations like inversion, deletion, duplication, translocation, polyploidy all are resulting in the recombination of genes.